 At my last blood tests we found out I’m borderline anemic again.
-I think the problem has gotten worse even in the last week because I’m near fainting a lot more than usual and my vision looks like complete shit.
+I think the problem has gotten worse even in the last week because I feel terrible.
 I tire incredibly easily, am paler than usual, and I’m losing weight like crazy.
 Prednisone was a boon in the beginning but it makes it impossible for me to eat (I’m only able to eat about two cups of solid food per day right now, maybe three on a good day) and it keeps me awake for sixteen to seventeen hours a day, so it ups my nutritional needs while making my gastroparesis worse.
 Lovely.

 I can’t eat much in the way of meat or veggies that are high in iron because of the gastroparesis and because of Gob.
 One thing we thought we might try would be to get some kind of cereal.
 Cereal is often fortified with iron and since it’s pretty processed we thought I could handle picking at it.
 I never really liked cereal the “normal” way, but I like to put it in a bowl and snack on it dry like a normal person might snack on chips or whatever.

 On Monday we decided to scale back my exercise.
-I’m no longer getting any exercise right now because I’m too sick even to handle the ten minute walks we were taking.
-I’m going back to focusing on just getting through the days again (doing my normal routine) and when that works we’ll know I’m ready for my walks again because I start getting antsy.
-I’m bad at sitting still.
+I am no longer getting any exercise right now because I’m too sick to do anything.
+I’m just focusing on getting through the days (doing my normal routine) and when that works we’ll reevaluate.
+We can usually tell I’m feeling better because I’m bad at sitting still.

 It’s such a hard place to be in because without the Prednisone I’m stuck using the wheelchair a lot, but with the Prednisone my gastroparesis is completely rogue and I can hardly eat..
 Never mind that I’ve had two pretty bad blockages in the last two weeks which also doesn’t help things.